Tell es-Sultan: Pre-Pottery Neolithic A (PPNA)

-The Pre-Pottery Neolithic A phase at Tell es-Sultan (ca. 8500 – 7500 BCE) saw the emergence of one of the world's first major proto-cities.
+The Pre-Pottery Neolithic A phase at Tell es-Sultan (c.
+8500–7500 BCE) saw the emergence of one of the world's first major proto-cities.
 As the world warmed up, a new culture based on agriculture and sedentary dwelling emerged, which archaeologists have termed "Pre-Pottery Neolithic A" (abbreviated as PPNA), sometimes called the Sultanian era after the town.
 PPNA villages are characterized by small circular dwellings, burial of the dead under the floor of buildings, reliance on hunting wild game, the cultivation of wild or domestic cereals, and no use of pottery yet.

 The PPNA-era town, a settlement of around 4 ha, contained round mud-brick houses, yet no street planning.
 Circular dwellings were built of clay and straw bricks left to dry in the sun, which were plastered together with a mud mortar.
 Each house measured about 5 m across, and was roofed with mud-smeared brush.
 Hearths were located within and outside the homes.

-The identity and number of the inhabitants of Jericho during the PPNA period is still under debate, with estimates going as high as 2000–3000, and as low as 200–300.
+The identity and number of the inhabitants of Jericho during the PPNA period is still under debate, with estimates going as high as 2,000–3,000, and as low as 200–300.
 It is known that this population had cultivated emmer wheat, barley and pulses and hunted wild animals.

-The town was surrounded by a massive stone wall over 3.6 m high and 1.8 m wide at the base (see Wall of Jericho), inside of which stood a stone tower (see Tower of Jericho), placed in the centre of the west side of the tell.
+The town was surrounded by a massive stone wall over 3.6 m high and 1.8 m wide at the base, inside of which stood a stone tower, placed in the centre of the west side of the tell.
 This tower was the tallest structure in the world until the Pyramid of Djoser, and the second-oldest tower after the one at Tell Qaramel.
 The wall and tower were built around 8000 BCE.
-For the tower carbon dates published in 1981 and 1983 indicate that it was built around 8300 BCE and stayed in use until ca. 7800 BC.
+For the tower carbon dates published in 1981 and 1983 indicate that it was built around 8300 BCE and stayed in use until c.
+7800 BCE.
 The wall and tower would have taken a hundred men more than a hundred days to construct, thus suggesting some kind of social organization and division of labour.

-The major structures highlight the importance of the Tell for the understanding of settlement patterns in the Sultanian period in the southern Levant.
+The major structures help understand Sultanian settlements in the southern Levant.